pytorch/ao/torchao/sparsity/README.md

 In quantization, the theoretical performance gain is generally determined by the data type that we are quantizing to - quantizing from float32 to float16 yields a theoretical 2x speedup.
 For pruning/sparsity, the analogous variable would be the sparsity level/ sparsity pattern.
 For semi-structured, the sparsity level is fixed at 50%, so we expect a theoretical 2x improvement.
 For block-sparse matrices and unstructured sparsity, the speedup is variable and depends on the sparsity level of the tensor.

-One key difference between sparsity and quantization is in how the accuracy degradation is determined: The accuracy degradation of quantization is determined by the scale and zero_point chosen.
+One key difference between sparsity and quantization is in how the accuracy degradation is determined: In general, the accuracy degradation of quantization is determined by the scale and zero_point chosen.
 However, in pruning the accuracy degradation is determined by the mask.
+Sparsity and quantization are closely related and share accuracy mitigation techniques like quantization/sparsity aware training.

 By carefully choosing the specified elements and retraining the network, pruning can achieve negligible accuracy degradation and in some cases even provide a slight accuracy gain.
 This is an active area of research with no agreed-upon consensus.
 We expect users will have a target sparsity pattern and mind and to prune to that pattern.

 Given a target sparsity pattern, pruning a model can then be thought of as two separate subproblems: